bikalims/bika.lims.legacy/bika/lims/docs/API.rst

 ===

-The purpose of this API is to help coders to follow the DRY principle (Don't Repeat Yorself).
+The purpose of this API is to help coders to follow the DRY principle (Don't Repeat Yourself).
 It also ensures that the most effective and efficient method is used to achieve a task.

 Import it first::